-- 1.28 The proposed method of procurement and corresponding procedures, as well as the categories of Goods, Works and/or related services and the lots or packages to which they apply, shall be discussed and agreed at the time of project appraisal, and specified in the Financing Agreement. - 1.29 The draft Bidding Documents shall be submitted to IsDB, allowing sufficient time for their review and comments.
-They shall be issued for Bidding only after obtaining IsDB No-Objection. - 1.30 While it is the Beneficiary's responsibility to carry out all steps to procure Goods, Works and/or related services, IsDB reviews, either by Post or Prior Review, the adequacy of the procurement procedure, Bidding Documents, Bid evaluation recommendations and contracts to satisfy itself that the procurement procedure is carried out in accordance with the provisions of the Financing Agreement and these Guidelines.
-IsDB shall always Prior review the Procurement Plan (PP), Procurement Strategy (PS) and specification or requirements for the Goods, Works and related services.
+- 1.12.1 The proposed method of procurement and corresponding procedures, as well as the categories of Goods, Works and/or Related Services and the lots or packages to which they apply, shall be discussed, and agreed at the time of project appraisal, and specified in the FA. - 1.12.2 The draft Bidding Documents shall be submitted to IsDB, allowing sufficient time for their review and comments.
+They shall be issued for Bidding only after obtaining IsDB No-Objection. - 1.12.3 While it is the Beneficiary's responsibility to carry out all steps to procure Goods, Works and/or Related Services, IsDB reviews, either by Post or Prior Review, the adequacy of the procurement procedure, Bidding Documents, Bid evaluation recommendations and contracts to satisfy itself that the procurement procedure is carried out in accordance with the provisions of the FA and these Guidelines.
+IsDB shall always Prior review the Procurement Plan (PP), Procurement Strategy (PS) and specification or requirements for the Goods, Works, and Related Services.
 All other references in these Guidelines to IsDB No-Objection relate to projects where IsDB Prior Review is required.
-IsDB staff remain available to assist the Beneficiary at all stages of the procurement procedure (with the proviso that this shall not result in IsDB executing procurement on behalf of the Beneficiary), to ensure that the required scope of Goods, Works and/or nonconsulting services is fully covered and that the procedure is suitably applied. - 1.31 IsDB conducts Prior Reviews of procurement activities that are of high value and/or high risk to determine whether the procurement is carried out in accordance with the requirements of the Financing Agreement. - 1.32 IsDB also conducts Post Review of procurement activities undertaken by the Beneficiary to determine whether they comply with the requirements of the Financing Agreement.
+IsDB staff remain available to assist the Beneficiary at all stages of the procurement procedure (with the provison that this shall not result in IsDB executing procurement on behalf of the Beneficiary), to ensure that the required scope of Goods, Works and/or Non-Consultancy Services is fully covered and that the procedure is suitably applied. - 1.12.4 IsDB conducts Prior Reviews of procurement activities that are of high value and/or high risk to determine whether the procurement is carried out in accordance with the requirements of the FA. - 1.12.5 IsDB also conducts Post Review of procurement activities undertaken by the Beneficiary to determine whether they comply with the requirements of the FA.
 IsDB may use a third party to carry out Post Reviews.
-Any such third party shall carry out the reviews in accordance with the TOR provided to it by IsDB. - 1.33 Whether procurement is subject to Prior or Post Review is determined on the basis of the project and contract-specific procurement risks.
+Any such third party shall carry out the reviews in accordance with the TOR provided to it by IsDB. - 1.12.6 Whether procurement is subject to Prior, or Post Review is determined on the basis of the project and contract-specific procurement risks.
 These risks are assessed by IsDB during project preparation and reassessed and updated during project implementation.

-1.34 The requirement for a Prior or Post Review shall be specified in the PP. During project implementation, IsDB monitors and reassesses the risk and risk mitigation measures.
+1.12.7 The requirement for a Prior or Post Review shall be specified in the PP. During project implementation, IsDB monitors and reassesses the risk and risk mitigation measures.
 If necessary and appropriate, as determined by IsDB, it may require the Beneficiary to revise the Prior and/or Post Review requirements in the PP.

-Hands-on support
+1.13 Hands-on Support

-- 1.35 IsDB may agree to provide the Beneficiary with hands-on expanded implementation support for procurements where the Beneficiary or, as appropriate, the MC is deemed by IsDB: - a) to be in urgent need of assistance because of a natural or man-made disaster or conflict; or - b) to be experiencing capacity constraints because of fragility or specific vulnerabilities (including small States). - 1.36 The scope and nature of such support is determined by IsDB on a case-by-case basis.
+1.13.1 IsDB may agree to provide the Beneficiary with hands-on expanded implementation support for procurements where the Beneficiary or, as appropriate, the MC is deemed by IsDB:

+a) To be in urgent need of assistance because of a natural or man-made disaster or conflict; or

+- b) To be experiencing capacity constraints because of fragility or specific vulnerabilities (including small States). - 1.13.2 The scope and nature of such support is determined by IsDB on a case-by-case basis.
 Such support shall not result in IsDB executing procurement on behalf of the Beneficiary, and project execution remains the Beneficiary's responsibility.